yamanakah/yamanakah.github.io/_posts/2020-08-20-monte-carlo.md

   - Monte Carlo simulation
 ---

+>This post is a work in progress and will be updated in the coming weeks.
+(25.08.2020)

 Monte Carlo simulations are a helpful tool for analyzing the risks in financial transactions and products.
 The basic idea behind it is to simulate various possible outcomes of a complex situation by randomly picking scenarios.

 Monte Carlo simulations are a useful approach for risk assessment, since while in reality, only one outcome is observed, decision makers need to be aware of other possible adverse scenarios and their likelihood.
 A Monte Carlo simulation can offer insights into a range of outcomes we can expect.